Gerrproger/TutorJS/README.md

 <br>**Required:** yes

 ### element.caption
-Text that would be displayed on the hint when the element would be highlighted
+Text that will be displayed on the hint when the element is highlighted
 ```javascript
 caption: 'This is some super button!'
 ```